sashinpivotal/pcf-dev-students-notes/README.md

     means you should be able to do most labs without a problem except blue-green deployment
--   You can also use Java option to reduce the memory requirement of your Spring app as following
+-   You can also use Java option to reduce the memory requirement of your Spring app as following - with this setting, you should be able to do even blue-green deployment

     ```
     cf push spring-music -p ./build/libs/spring-music-1.0.jar --random-route -m 512M --no-start